python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/schedule.md

   - Discuss use of delocate/Auditwheel/…
   - Difference between linux & manylinux wheels (internalize dependencies, glibc compatibility, …)

-1:45: Worked example/exercise: building a package and uploading to pypi : - Continuing from the the previous exercise, build a wheel for the package
+1:35: Worked example/exercise: building a package and uploading to pypi : - Continuing from the the previous exercise, build a wheel for the package
   - Register the package on the pypi testing server
   - Upload the built distributions using twine
   - Delete one of the uploaded files on pypi and try re-uploading (will fail)
   - Introduce the idea of .post releases (it will happen to everyone who uploads)

-1:55: Coffee break
+1:45: Coffee break

-2:15: Binaries and dependencies: how scikit-build can make life easier : - Scikit-build overview & motivation
+2:05: Binaries and dependencies: how scikit-build can make life easier : - Scikit-build overview & motivation
+  - Adding a minimal CMakeLists.txt
+  - Building the extension
+  - Adding options and controlling the build

-2:40: Exercise: add CMake project that generates python extension.
+2:30: Exercise: add CMake project that generates python extension.
 : - Tie it into previous python project.
+  - Setup build caching

-3:00: Break & catch up
+2:50: Break & catch up

-3:10: Automated building with cloud-based CI services : - GitHub action
+3:00: Automated building with cloud-based CI services : - GitHub action
   - Pre-commit.yml
       - Ruff
-  - Static analysis
   - https://cibuildwheel.readthedocs.io/en/stable/

-3:30: Exercise: (10 min)
+3:15: Exercise:
 : - Update previous example adding cibuildwheel support
-  - Linting using pre-commit + ruff
+  - Linting using pre-commit + Ruff
   - Automated PyPI release

-3:40: Handling dependencies
+3:30: Handling dependencies
-: - "In-project" compilation (pybind11)
+: - "In-project" compilation
-  - External: see https://github.com/pypa/cibuildwheel/issues/1251#issuecomment-1236364876 for example
+  - External

-3:50: Exercise
+3:45: Exercise
 : - Add a dependency to the project
+    - pybind11 (in-project)
+    - lz4 (external)